dnjoe96/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 `echo {a..z}{a..z} | tr " " "\n" | grep -v "oo"` --> a script that prints all possible combinations of two letters except oo

+`printf "%.2f\n" $NUM` --> To print a number with two decimal places, followed by a new line